Stroke & Vascular Disorders

 • Fistulas occurring after aneurysm rupture occur more often in older women. |

-Direct carotid-cavernous fistulas occur with an incidence ranging from 0.17% to 1.01% after traumatic brain and facial injury (87).
-In a series of 100 consecutive direct carotid-cavernous fistulas, 76 were caused by trauma, 22 by a ruptured aneurysm, and 2 were iatrogenic.
-Motor vehicle accidents (54 cases) and falls (10 cases) were the most common causes of trauma in this series.
-Most trauma-related direct carotid-cavernous fistulas occurred in young men (57%; mean age of 36 years), whereas the ruptured aneurysm-related fistulas occurred predominantly in older women (77%; mean age of 54 years) (52).
+Direct carotid-cavernous fistulas occur with an incidence ranging from 0.17% to 1.01% after traumatic brain and facial injury (90).
+In a series of 100 consecutive direct carotid-cavernous fistulas, 76 were caused by trauma, 22 by a ruptured aneurysm, and two were iatrogenic.
+Motor vehicle accidents and falls were the most common traumatic causes.
+Most trauma-related cases occurred in young men, whereas aneurysm rupture occurred predominantly in older women (52).

-A retrospective chart review of 312 patients showed that in basal skull fractures, the incidence of direct carotid-cavernous fistula is 3.8% and up to 8.3%; the middle cranial fossa is involved (53).
-In another retrospective study, 11.5% of patients developed a direct cavernous carotid fistula within 2 weeks of treatment of a cavernous aneurysm with a flow diverter (82).
+A retrospective chart review of 312 patients showed that in basal skull fractures, the incidence of direct carotid-cavernous fistula is 3.8% and up to 8.3% if the middle cranial fossa is usually involved (54).
+In another retrospective study, 11.5% of patients developed a direct cavernous carotid fistula within two weeks of treatment of a cavernous aneurysm with a flow diverter (85).

-Intracranial dural arteriovenous fistulas account for 10% to 15% of all intracranial arteriovenous malformations (68).
+Intracranial dural arteriovenous fistulas account for 10% to 15% of all intracranial arteriovenous malformations (71).
 Of these, indirect carotid-cavernous fistulas account for approximately 12% and are the second most common type of intracranial dural fistula after those involving the transverse sigmoid sinus.
-One study suggests that 0.1% of the United States population may have an arteriovenous malformation (12).
 Thus, at most 0.0018% (approximately 5400 people) of the United States population would be expected to have an indirect carotid-cavernous fistula.

 • Direct fistulas may be prevented by avoiding head trauma and by mapping of the vasculature before high-risk procedures associated. | |